 Ironing ranks right up there beside laundry with the top chores no one really wants to do.
 But if you have to iron a crease into your blouses, at least make it easy.
 Don’t hide your ironing board in some distant coat closet because that’s the only place it’ll fit.

 Keep it nearby with a wall-mounted or drawer-mounted ironing board that folds down or swivels out just when you need it.
 It’ll make you more likely to iron your clothes than hanging them back in your closet wrinkly.

 While it may seem easier to throw all of your clothes into the dryer, that won’t eliminate the disappointment of finding a nice blouse that’s been ruined because it was supposed to be hand washed or hung to dry.
-Keep a guide to laundry symbols handy (you can even buy a poster to hang in your laundry room) and follow the instructions.
+Keep a guide to laundry symbols handy and follow the instructions.

 To make it easier to dry delicate clothes, a hanging rod above a sink or counter gives clothes a place to drip dry.
 Or, you can add unique slide-out drying racks for delicate knits and other garments so they don’t lose their shape or get stretched out.

 5. Use Small Accessories to Create More Storage